thewh1teagle/phonikud/README.md

 1. Add diacritics using a standard Nakdan.

 2. Enhance the diacritics with an enhanced Nakdan that adds invented diacritics for Hat'ama and Shva Na.
+See [phonikud](phonikud)

 3. Convert the text with diacritics to phonemes (alphabet characters that represent sounds) using this library, based on coding rules.